stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 ## List of instrinsics in AlgEtQ/ShortEltSmallRep.m:

 > <pre><b>ShortElement</b>(I::AlgEtQIdl) ->AlgEtQElt</pre>
 <em>Given an ideal I returns a non-zerodivisor in I with small coefficients (in the LLL sense).
-This is achieved by picking an element with small coefficients in a LLL-reduced basis (wrt the T2 norm as a Z-lattice).</em>
+This is achieved by randomly picking an element with small coefficients in a LLL-reduced basis (wrt the T2 norm as a Z-lattice).</em>

 > <pre><b>SmallRepresentative</b>(I::AlgEtQIdl) ->AlgEtQIdl,AlgEtQElt</pre>
 <em>Given a fractional R-ideal I, it returns an isomorphic ideal a\*I, and the element a, such that a\*I is a subset of R, and the cardinality of R/aI is small.
 This is achieved by computing the ShortElement a of (R:I).
 Note that if I is invertible R/aI is isomorphic to (R:I)/aR.</em>